OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.de-de/master/cdbca6d9c71c901a1f4e7a8e5a2f9be1d3efb355.md

 -   Red arrows illustrate the receipt transactions being settled to the issue transaction created by the system.
 -   The green arrow represents the offsetting system-generated receipt transaction to which the originally posted issue transaction is settled

-## Weighted average direct settlement with the Include physical value option
+## <a name="weighted-average-direct-settlement-with-the-include-physical-value-option"></a>Weighted average direct settlement with the Include physical value option
 The parameter Include physical value works differently with the weighted average inventory model than in earlier versions of the product.
 Select the Include physical value box for an item in the Item model group form.
 Then the system will use physically updated receipts when calculating the estimated cost price, or running average.
 Issues will be posted based on this estimated cost price during the period.
 During the inventory close, financially updated receipts only will be considered in the weighted average calculation.
 We recommend a monthly inventory close when you use the weighted average inventory model.
 In this weighted average direct settlement example, the item model group is marked to include physical value.

 The following transactions are illustrated in the graphic below: